Y2Z/Liquid/README.md

 ## Customize

-Placing a file named `liquid.qss` into `~/.config/liquid/` will serve as custom stylesheet for the program.
+Placing a file named `liquid.qss` into `~/.config/liquid/` will serve as additional stylesheet for the program.
-You can use [liquid.qss](res/styles/liquid.qss) for reference.
+You can use [liquid.qss](res/styles/liquid.qss) as reference.